 For instance, research from Hubspot shows that successful marketing pros are creating content for multiple audience segments in a single campaign to land the greatest impact.

-Consider reaching across the aisle, speaking to an audience who has no understanding of your issue, or helping shift the narrative in an audience that doesn’t understand your issue fully.
+Consider reaching across the isle, speaking to an audience who has no understanding of your issue, or helping shift the narrative in an audience that doesn’t understand your issue fully.
 Once you have a general idea of who you want to reach, you need to get to know them.

 For our team at Wild Agency, this is where social data makes a tremendous impact.